informatics-isi-edu/ermrest/user-doc/acls.md

 	- Field modification (can change parts of row but not all parts)
 	- Value expression (can apply some values but not others in a given field)
 3. Delegate some rights within a community
-	- Delegation doesn't take away original owner rights, i.e. nothing in a resource tree is hidden from root owner
-    - Authorize additional owners for sub-resources
+    - Authorize additional owners for sub-resources (can't suppress/mask parent owners from sub-resources)
 	- Delegate management of specific table's structure and constraints
     - Delegate creation of new schema (while protecting other schemas)
 	- Delegate creation of new table (while protecting other tables)